dynamy/ocp18/README.md

-# OpenShift with Dynatrace - Demo Environment
+# OpenShift Demo Environment for Dynatrace

-This project allows you to spin up a demo environment including demo applications OpenShift with Dynatrace.
+This project allows you to create an OpenShift demo environment including a variety of applications to be monitored by Dynatrace.
+Please have a look at the directories for further information.

-## Vagrant

-The `vagrant` folder contains a Vagrantfile and and a provisioner.sh script that